-- ✓ The borehole should be drilled at VES 2 position at a minimum of 8 inch diameter and to a depth of about 220m bgl or until fresh basement is reached. - ✓ To install the borehole with mild steel casings and gas-slotted screens - ✓ The borehole hydraulic properties and aquifer characteristics should be determined during a 24-hour constant discharge test. - ✓ Samples taken during test pumping must be submitted to a recognized laboratory for full physical, chemical and bacteriological analyses. - ✓ A monitoring tube and master meter should be installed in the borehole to be able to monitor the water level and water consumption respectively.
+- ✓ The borehole should be drilled at VES 5 or 6 position at a minimum of 8inch diameter and to a depth of about 220m bgl depending on the choice of the host community. - ✓ To install the borehole with mild steel casings and gas-slotted screens - ✓ The borehole hydraulic properties and aquifer characteristics should be determined during a 24-hour constant discharge test. - ✓ Samples taken during test pumping must be submitted to a recognized laboratory for full physical, chemical and bacteriological analyses. - ✓ A monitoring tube and master meter should be installed in the borehole to be able to monitor the water level and water consumption respectively.